ziieq/EN-Fusion/readme.md

 Run ENFusion.py for training and evaluation.
-This project is a streamlined redeveloped version, designed specifically to support repeated experimental validations.
+This project is a streamlined redeveloped version that has been tested and is consistent with the original performance.
+It is specifically designed to support repeated experimental verification.

 The dataset path and hyperparameters in the __main__ area need to be manually modified.
 The parameters such as lr and batch for training need to be modified in ENFusion-open/components/dl/train_test_predict.py and ENFusion-open\components\dl\train_test_predict_flow_level.py.